documentationfor yFiles for HTML 3.0.0.1

 Independent Items

-The property independentItems allows to specify which graph item types are treated independently of their owning element.
-Intersections between dependent items are by default not included.
-Only if an item type is declared as being independent, then those intersections are included.
+The property independentItems allows you to specify which graph item types are treated independently of their owning element.
+By default, intersections between dependent items are not included in the analysis.
+Only if an item type is declared as being independent will those intersections be included.

 The dependencies are:

-• Labels depend on their owner (e.g. node for node labels).
+• Labels depend on their owner (e.g., a node for node labels).

-• Edges depend on their source and target node.
+• Edges depend on their source and target nodes.

-• Nodes depend on their ancestor nodes for grouped graphs.
+• Nodes depend on their ancestor nodes in grouped graphs.

-For example, let us look at the node with node label and edge with edge label dependencies.
-By default, the labels overlapping with their owning item is not found as an intersection.
-If declaring node and edge labels as being independent, then the intersections will be found, see the figures in Independent Items Example and the code snippet in Independent node and edge labels.
+For example, consider nodes with node labels and edges with edge labels.
+By default, intersections of labels with their owning item are not found.
+If you declare node and edge labels as being independent, these intersections will be found.
+See the figures in Independent Items Example and the code snippet in Independent node and edge labels.

 Independent Items Example

-No intersection, when the labels are declared to be dependent (default).
+No intersection is found when the labels are declared to be dependent (default).

 Independent node and edge labels